-An Interview with blues guitarist and a former executive at Microsoft, Jim Allchin: The emotion of the song counts more than anything else.
+Interview with blues guitarist and a former executive at Microsoft, Jim Allchin: how to live life authentically

 "Blues is foundational.
 I think the blues tells emotional stories in a context that lets players communicate freely with their voice or instrument."